cmpsc100-allegheny-college/project/README.md

-While there are rules to this task, they are fewer than a traditional assignment, though the work is much larger.
+While there are rules to this task, they are fewer than a traditional assignment, though the work is  larger.

+## Learning Outcomes

+In this assignment you will apply everything you learned in the course so far to demonstrate proficiency with the course learning outcomes described in the [course syllabus](https://github.com/cmpsc100-allegheny-college/course_information):

+1. Apply Python programming principles to execute and explain computer code that implements interactive, novel solutions to a variety of computable problems.
+2. Release code consistent with industry-standard practices using professional grade IDEs, command line tools, and version control tools.
+3. Analyze and suggest revisions to existing Python language code to improve or add functionality.
+4. Evaluate the practical and ethical implications of writing computer code and discuss the contexts, perceived effects, and impacts exerted on and by computer code as a cultural force or artifact.
+5. Design, describe, and implement original projects incorporating standard practices and Python language principles.

 ## Completing `project` content

 ### Partnerships

-All citizens must engage in a partnership with at least `1` other citizen.
+All citizens can engage in a partnership with at least `1` other citizen.
 These partnerships can be made without neighborhood membership in mind.

 Partnerships (i.e. self-selected groups) cannot be larger than `3` citizens.